-Looking for an alternative to Versailles Palace without the crowds?
+Looking for an alternative to the Versailles day trip without the crowds?
 Head to Gare du Nord and hop on a train for an easy day trip from Paris to Chantilly.

 Chantilly is perhaps a lesser known “chateau destination” than Versailles, Fontainebleau or Loire Valley.
 For us Paris – Chantilly is the best day trip from Paris by train, with interesting and beautiful sights that we will make you discover here below.

 Let’s start from the beginning: the train Paris – Chantilly leaves hourly from Gare du Nord, from the Grandes Lignes zone (platforms, 9 to 18).
 Be aware that Gare du Nord is the biggest train station in France so it is better if you arrive well before the Paris Chantilly train departure to find your bearings.
 If you reach Gare du Nord by the Parisian metro (lines 4 and 5), you need to go upstairs from level -2 to level 0.
 The distance Paris – Chantilly is only 40 km, for a train ride of 20 minutes.